singleit-tech/warzoneBot/README.md

 # warzoneBot
-Bot to display COD:Warzone stats from WZStats.gg\
+Minimal Python Bot to display Call Of Duty Warzone stats from WZStats.gg\
 At the moment the bot is <b>not publicly available</b>.

 ## Getting Started

-You can clone the repo and use it for your own at your will.
+You can clone or fork the repo and contibute or use it in your own discord channel.
-Both Linux and Windows
+For both Linux and Windows
  ```cmd
 git clone https://github.com/singleit-tech/warzoneBot.git
  ```